 Although this was a smaller urban centre compared to Tikal, Copan, or Chichen Itza, it is nonetheless quite important because of its impressive architecture, sculpture, and bas-relief carvings etc.

-At its peak, it had a population of over 200,000 people and served as an important Mayan civic ceremonial centre, having trade and communication relations with other Mayan cities.
+At its peak, it had a population of over 200,000 people and served as an important Mayan civic ceremonial center, having trade and communication relations with other Mayan cities.

 The most important archaeological site in Xunantunich is the El Castillo Pyramid which is 40 meters high with a grand staircase leading up to it.